helina42/Portfolio-setup-and-mobile/README.md

 ### Setup

--Create a new GitHub repo.<br>
+- Create a new GitHub repo.<br>
--Create a new branch according to the GitHub flow rules.<br>
+- Create a new branch according to the GitHub flow rules.<br>
--Add a .gitignore file.<br>
+- Add a .gitignore file.<br>
--Add node_modules to gitignore file.<br>
+- Add node_modules to gitignore file.<br>
--Set up a linter for HTML and CSS and make sure that any files that are not relevant are ignored by git.<br>
+- Set up a linter for HTML and CSS and make sure that any files that are not relevant are ignored by git.<br>
--Add descriptive README file to your project - please use this template but remember to customize it to your project.<br>
+- Add descriptive README file to your project - please use this template but remember to customize it to your project.<br>
--Add 3 files (each one in a separate commit):<br>
+- Add 3 files (each one in a separate commit):<br>
-        -A .html file that includes a header with the text "Hello Microverse!".
+        - A .html file that includes a header with the text "Hello Microverse!".
 Use h1 tag for that.<br>
-        -A .css file that includes one class with styles for your header (make it in your favorite color).<br>
+        - A .css file that includes one class with styles for your header (make it in your favorite color).<br>

--Make sure that the last file is actually ignored by git and is not present in your GitHub repository.<br>
+- Make sure that the last file is actually ignored by git and is not present in your GitHub repository.<br>
--Open a pull request<br>
+- Open a pull request<br>
--Set up a new repository and prepare it for development using best practices (e.g. linters).
+- Set up a new repository and prepare it for development using best practices (e.g. linters).
--Build the first 2 sections of the mobile website using the template you chose in the previous step.
+- Build the first 2 sections of the mobile website using the template you chose in the previous step.
--In order to lay out the elements on the page you should use flexbox in all 2 sections.
+- In order to lay out the elements on the page you should use flexbox in all 2 sections.
--Only use HTML & CSS (no JavaScript needed)
+- Only use HTML & CSS (no JavaScript needed)
--Your website should look exactly like the design (e.g. font, colors, images, text, margins) using the templates in Figma.
+- Your website should look exactly like the design (e.g. font, colors, images, text, margins) using the templates in Figma.
--Implement the button interactions (i.e. hover, etc.).
+- Implement the button interactions (i.e. hover, etc.).
--he website should be responsive, following these breakpoints:
+- The website should be responsive, following these breakpoints:
--Minimum mobile screen size should be 375px
+- Minimum mobile screen size should be 375px
--Minimum desktop screen size should be 768px
+- Minimum desktop screen size should be 768px
--Use responsive values in your CSS rules, like percentages (i.e. width: 80%), instead of pixels -Contact form to portfolio is added.
+- Use responsive values in your CSS rules, like percentages (i.e. width: 80%), instead of pixels
+- Contact form to portfolio is added.

 <!--